aaghouse/ML_UsedCarsPrice/Reportwithfindings.md

 Final Model Choosen: LinearRegression with polynomial(degree=1), based on better MSE for test data set, hyperparameter(model__fit_intercept: False and model__positive: True), Its also a model which uses region_state & odometer as influential factors on the outcome price.
 Among various regressions tried are LASSO, Ridge and linerRegression.
 Pipelining was used to implement SFS, StandardScalar and polynomial.
 GridSearch was performed to decide the hyper parameters on LinearRegression Model.
-IVF and Correlatoin heatmaps were used to decide to lever the model complexity/feature reduction.
+IVF and Correlatoin heatmaps were used to decide on model complexity/feature reduction.

 <Modeling Image with results and decision factors>
 ![Modeling_evaluation_results](https://github.com/aaghouse/ML_UsedCarsPrice/assets/90729963/a15bdbfb-ba59-4397-9da9-76385b3750f2)